 This year, the South Korean conglomerate will release a slew of new fifth-generation handsets, including three versions of its flagship.
 In addition to the company’s trademark big screens, the devices will also reportedly feature 108-megapixel cameras and ultrasonic fingerprint readers.
 The company’s commitment to novelty will help it appeal toward consumers who held off upgrading in the last few years.

 Besides, the corporation will likely become the first company to offer a budget fifth-generation mobile device.
-In September, the Burn-In reported Simpson supplier Qualcomm had developed an entire line of affordably priced 5G chipsets and antennas.
+In September, the Burn-In reported Samsung supplier Qualcomm had developed an entire line of affordably priced 5G chipsets and antennas.
 Accordingly, the device manufacturer will be able to expand the appeal of next-generation mobiles to cost-conscious consumers.

 Having already captured the imagination of early tech adopters, Samsung is primed to conquer the rest of the smartphone market.